Transcribe.com Review: Will This Transcription Job Scam You?

 After reviewing the guide, you’ll download the audio file and transcribe it in your transcription software.
 One thing to keep in mind, they do require the file to have time stamps.
 Most transcription software does this for you.
-It shows how long it took you to complete the file.

 After you complete the transcription, upload it to their website.

 They’ll get back to you within 2-3 days with an answer.
 If you’re accepted additional information will be required, like payment information, and you can start transcribing.